caleb531/automata/README.md

 Reads an input string like `read_input()`, except it returns a boolean instead of returning the automaton's final configuration (or raising an exception).
 That is, the method always returns `True` if the input is accepted, and it always returns `False` if the input is rejected.
+Alternatively, you can use the `in` keyword such as `word in automata` to check whether the input is acccepted.

 #### Automaton.copy(self)